Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI)

 Australian research and policy has mostly focused on older gay and lesbian people.
 Bisexual, transgender and especially intersex individuals are still fairly invisible within mainstream health care and aged care settings.
 Many organisations are actively considering how their service can respond to the needs of older LGBTI people.
 Organisations may feel ill-equipped or unaware of the issues involved or actions which should be taken.
 For more information and relevant case studies, see the Department of Health’s Actions to support Lesbian, Gay, Bisexual, Trans and Gender Diverse, and Intersex Elders, and the National Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) Ageing and Aged Care Strategy.
 The best practice guidelines: Accommodating older gay, lesbian, bisexual, trans and intersex (GLBTI) people includes helpful infographics.
 Matrix Guild Victoria have several publications containing relevant information for older LGBTI adults in aged care

 Legal requirements and guidelines govern the care of older LGBTI adults, to protect against sexuality and gender-based discrimination.
 This also applies to faith-based aged care providers.
 Religious beliefs have often contributed to actual and perceived discrimination, and faith-based providers may have limited awareness of the needs of LGBTI people.
 Education and training is necessary to prevent LGBTI discrimination.
 There are many projects and programs to support aged care providers in fostering LGBTI inclusive services.
 Organisations may be Rainbow Tick Standards accredited, reflecting they are LGBTI safe and inclusive.
 Rainbow Health Victoria have a range of LGBTI inclusive practice resources.

-The My Aged Care provider factsheet - LGBTI inclusive aged care service benchmarks may also be useful, in addition to the 10 questions to ask about lesbian, gay, bisexual, transgender, intersex needs in residential aged care factsheet.
+The 10 questions to ask about lesbian, gay, bisexual, transgender, intersex needs in residential aged care factsheet may also be useful.
 The Department of Health have developed a video on LGBTI inclusion and awareness in aged care, information about delving into My Aged Care: Aged Care for LGBTI elders: Getting started with My Aged Care, and a factsheet to help in finding a LGBTI inclusive home care package on the service finder.